windweller/Tinker/README.md

 ```
 =======================================
-Welcome to Tinker 0.1 pre-alpha release
+Welcome to Tinker 0.1 alpha release
 =======================================
 >
 ```